ChrisMorr154/NorthSide-E-commerce-website/README.md

 ```
 project-folder/
-├── backend                 # contents contain all files for the application backend
+├── server                 # contents contain all files for the application backend
 ├── node_modules            # Dependencies
 ├── NorthSide               # contents contain all files for the frontend
 ├── orders                  # order records